ftworksgmbh/test-bookingflow/README.md

 ## Where to find the design

 The design (both mobile and desktop) can be found in Zeplin.
-Please go to https://www.figma.com/file/MMO6SdYbNWd7Rx17RdVzc7/DigiVet-Project?node-id=0%3A1 and enter the following credentials
+Please go to https://www.figma.com/file/MMO6SdYbNWd7Rx17RdVzc7/DigiVet-Project?node-id=0%3A1
-- Username - info@valuenet.in
-- Pass - PassWord1

-Once logged in, you will find the desktop and mobile versions of designs.
-Incase it is not inquitive enough, you can find the desktop version here - https://zpl.io/awo46jg and the mobile version here - https://zpl.io/angpkPr

 ## What you will be judged on

-1) Accuracy to the design and code style/efficiency.
+1. Accuracy to the design and code style/efficiency.
-2) Use of Styled Components
+2. Use of Styled Components
-3) Responsiveness
+3. Responsiveness

 ## Component styling

 To give you a reference on how to style the component, we have styled one component out of the complete design.
 Please check the """ to understand how component level styling works.

 To make it easier for you, we have also designed the folder layout, and imported the text and images of all the components.
 Your task is to style each of the remaining components in the same style as the UberEmmora folder.

 ## How to submit the completed task

 You can submit the final submission by uploading it on your personal github in a new repo and sharing the link with me on info@ftworks.de.

 If you have any questions you can always contact me.